Local government in Kerala: Grama Sabha / Ward Sabha

+A Ward Sabha is constituted for every municipal ward in municipalities with a population below one lakh, comprising all persons listed in that ward’s electoral roll.
+It is convened by the ward councillor and meets at least once in three months, with the option to call a special meeting if enough residents request it.
+A minimum number of people must be present for the meeting to proceed, and if a meeting is postponed for lack of attendance, the next one can be held with a smaller fixed number.
+In these meetings, the councillor shares details of the ward’s development works, plans, and annual accounts.

 Functions of local governments

 The 11th Schedule of the Constitution of India lists out developmental areas where local governments should have a role in planning for economic development and social justice and in the implementation of such plans.
-Unlike many other States, Kerala State defined the functional areas of the different tiers of local governments so precisely.
+Unlike many other States, The state of Kerala defined the functional areas of the different tiers of local governments precisely.
 In infrastructure and management of public institutions, the functional differentiation is sharp and clear, but in productive sectors the functions could not be earmarked clearly for each tier.
 There is a clear recognition that there is a role-range for local governments as Agent, Adviser, Manager, Partner and Actor – with the objective being to reduce the agency role and expand the autonomous – actor role.
 The Kerala Act classifies functions as mandatory functions, general functions and sector-wise functions. in its schedules.